paulipa/sico-wiki/services/flightmanuals/fc-mqp-checklist.md

 Make sure you have set up Mumble so that you have command channel keys set up.
 Guide for setting them up is in here https://www.silentcoalition.com/help-center/mumble/#Setting-up-keybinds

 ## A pure MQP fleet
-A fleet that is only aimed to complete the parts needed for MQP training is a null sec roaming fleet to provi region.
+A fleet that is only aimed to complete the parts needed for MQP training is a null sec roaming fleet to Curse/Catch region.
 It will go through a few low sec gates into a random null sec pocket.

 Distance to final destination is normally around 15 jumps.
-The whole fleet will take an hour in total including the training part (20min training 40 min traveling and fighting)
+The whole fleet will take 1-2 hours in total including the training part (one third training and two thirds traveling and fighting)

-Current closest null sec entry is in Provi
+Current closest null sec entry is in Curse.

 ## Comms
 Select what voice comms you are going to use.
 In most cases you will be using Discord as it is a bit easier to use.
 Mumble is used for larger operations or operations where we have multiple fleets out at the sametime.